Chemical suits - part 2

 The threat of terrorist attacks utilising chemical, biological or radiological agents remains at a high level.
 Protective suits have been available to the military for many years, but in recognition of the heightened terrorist threat, and indeed of the danger posed by an accidental release of toxic substances, there is a need to provide emergency services with suitable protective equipment in the event of an incident.
 Until recently, there were no specific standards covering this type of garment and therefore a new British Standard has been developed and published.

 BS 8467:2006 Protective clothing – Personal protective ensembles for use against chemical, biological, radiological and nuclear (CBRN) agents covers categorisation, performance requirements and test methods relating to PPE products.
 There are no specific European standards covering CBRN for non-military use, and BS 8467 has been developed using existing test methods and protocol to facilitate ease of testing and the CE marking process.
-Whilst military protective clothing is exempt, occupational garments for non-military applications need to comply with the Personal Protective Equipment (PPE) Directive.
+Whilst military protective clothing is exempt, occupational garments for non-military applications need to comply with the Personal Protective Equipment (PPE) Regulation.

 BS 8467 contains performance requirements and test methods for protective ensembles including garments, gloves, footwear and eye, face and respiratory protection.
 Four levels of performance are recognised and these are known as categories A to D where A provides the highest level of protection and D the lowest.